More about AWS Migration

 A key benefit of Storage Gateway is that it uses local caching to provide frequently-used cloud data to on-premise systems, without the high latency of accessing the public cloud.

-Storage Gateway Types and Use Cases
+AWS Storage Gateway Types and Architecture Options

 AWS Storage Gateway lets you connect local storage to cloud storage in three ways: by saving individual files to cloud storage, by mounting a cached or stored volume as a local drive, or by exposing cloud storage as a tape interface, which can connect to legacy backup systems.